Founded in 1936, the Lancaster County Art Association celebrated its 75th anniversary in 2011.

 The LCAA is the County's oldest arts organization offering support for the visual arts through exhibition opportunities for artists as well as art classes, workshops, special programs, and opportunities to see the work of local artists and artists from outside of Lancaster County in special exhibits.

-On exhibition from February through April at the satellite gallery, LCAA Downtown, are artworks by members of the LCAA's Professional Artist Group.
+At the satellite gallery, LCAA Downtown, is an exhibit of artwork by the LCAA's Professional Artist Group.

 The LCAA has membership exhibits throughout the year, invitational exhibits, and the National Juried Exhibition.